What I Learned About My Father from Reading His Secret Police Files

-During the communist dictatorship in Romania, a lot of people willingly became informants for Securitate – the Romanian secret police, which was one of the largest secret police forces in Eastern Europe.
-At one point it had half a million informants in a country of 22 million at the time.
+During the Communist dictatorship in Romania, a lot of people willingly became informants for Securitate—the Romanian secret police, which was one of the largest secret police forces in Eastern Europe.
+At one point, it had half a million informants in a country of 22 million at the time.
 Securitate had secret files on many of our parents.
-My father, Alexandru Tocilescu – also known as Toca – was a theatre director from around 1973 until his death in 2011.
+My father, Alexandru Tocilescu—also known as Toca—was a theater director from around 1973 until his death in 2011.
 The file they had on him was extensive.

 Videos by VICE

-He told me about some of it – about who he thought the snitches were, about how he had known about them even back then, and about why he didn’t resent them for it.
-He hadn’t been shocked by sheer amount of information they had on him – but he had been shocked by how mundane it all was.
+He told me about some of it—about who he thought the snitches were, about how he had known about them even back then, and about why he didn’t resent them for it.
+He hadn’t been shocked by the sheer amount of information they had on him—but he had been shocked by how mundane it all was.

 For instance, he told me that there was a copy of a postcard in his file.
 “We’re in Rome.
 It’s gorgeous.
-Kisses,” it wrote.
+Kisses,” it said.
 Or a note listing the contents of a package from my uncle, who lived in Germany: “2 pairs women’s stockings.
 2 packs of sausages.
 3 packs of Maoam chewing gum.
 2 Toblerone chocolate bars.
-1 bottle Multi-Sanostol”.
+1 bottle Multi-Sanostol.”

 I wanted to see all that for myself, so I made a request.
 I was at work one morning, when an unknown number rang me.
 “Mr. Tocilescu?” asked a friendly female voice.
 “Yes,” I said.
 “This is the National Council for the Study of Secret Police Archives.
 You’ve asked to see your father’s file.
-I’d like to inform you that it will be at your disposal at our headquarters, next Wednesday, from 09:00,” she said.
+I’d like to inform you that it will be at your disposal at our headquarters, next Wednesday, from nine in the morning,” she said.

-That morning, I entered a reading room filled with files scattered around tables and I was told that I wasn’t allowed to take pictures with my phone.
+That day, I entered a reading room filled with files scattered around tables, and I was told that I wasn’t allowed to take pictures with my phone.
 I decided to write down whatever I found important or funny.
-A man handed me the documents – the first folder had “Traian” written on it with capital letters and green felt pen.
-That was my dad’s code name – I have no idea why.
+A man handed me the documents—the first folder had “Traian” written on it with capital letters and green felt pen.
+That was my dad’s code name—I have no idea why.
 Here’s what I found out:

 MY DAD WAS A COMMUTER, WHICH WAS BAD

-The year is 1973 and my dad is a fresh-faced university graduate in the Romanian city of Brăila, where he is directing a production of August Strindberg’s Swanewit.
-A note from a nameless informant indicates that my dad doesn’t live in Brăila – where he’d been assigned by the communist government – but was actually commuting between Brăila and Bucharest.
-It mentions that he doesn’t entertain much of a relationship with his fellow workers, and that the manager of the theatre where Swanewit ran asked him to stop commuting – which he ignored.
+The year is 1973, and my dad is a fresh-faced university graduate in the Romanian city of Brăila, where he is directing a production of August Strindberg’s Swanewit.
+A note from a nameless informant indicates that my dad doesn’t live in Brăila—where he’d been assigned by the Communist government—but was actually commuting between Brăila and Bucharest.
+It mentions that he doesn’t entertain much of a relationship with his fellow workers, and that the manager of the theater where Swanewit ran asked him to stop commuting—which he ignored.

-Another note says that his brother lives in Germany, where he fled to in 1967.
-It also reveals my dad’s family situation: father, Alexandru, former Railroad Company doctor, now retired.
+Another note says that his brother lives in Germany, where the man had fled to in 1967.
+It also reveals my dad’s family situation: father, Alexandru, former railroad company doctor, now retired.
 Mother, Elena, also retired.

 MY DAD DIDN’T UNDERSTAND THE CIVIC DUTIES OF THE WORKING CLASS